SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-With-Azure-IoT/Scenario1-Inbound-to-SAPS4HANA/Step8-Configure-BusinessActions/README.md

-a ## Configure SAP S/4HANA Business Actions in the extension application
+## Configure SAP S/4HANA Business Actions in the extension application

 In this section, you will define business action in the action-management extension application in SAP BTP.